 However, this terminology (“qualified custodian”) is more specific than those who use it in a conversational or colloquial context might realize.
 In fact, correct usage of the “qualified custodian” terminology is fairly limited, and may not be applicable to some organizations who assume they need one.

-In this article, we’ll walk you through where this term comes from, who it really applies to, and how this applies to Fireblocks.
+In this article, we’ll walk you through where this term comes from, who it really applies to, how crypto RIAs can be involved, and how this applies to Fireblocks.

 What exactly is a qualified custodian – and do I need one?

 While there are some exceptions, under the US Investment Advisor’s Act of 1940, “investment advisors” are typically required to register with the SEC, and to hold client funds or securities with a “qualified custodian” in segregated accounts.

 Let’s dig into what some of these phrases mean specifically.